-Hence, in order to improve the quality of education, it is necessary to have a sound programme of Professional Education of Teachers.
+(General Agreement of Trade Service).
+Therefore, it is imperative to focus on the quality of programme of Professional Education of Teachers.
 Because quality assurance is before and during the process of education.
 It is proactive and anticipatory.
 Standards and procedures are clearly defined in advance and the workers are trained to be able to meet them.
 Its concern is to prevent faults occurring in the first place.
 Quality is designed in to the process to attempt to ensure that the product is produced to a predetermined specification.
 In a simple way, it is the systematic review of educational programme to ensure that acceptable standard of education, scholarships and infrastructure are being maintained.
 Quality standards are maintained by following the procedures laid down in the quality assurance system (QAS).